Why Do I Compare Myself to Others

 Here are some of the most common signs:

-• You feel behind when you see others doing well
+• You feel behind when someone else succeeds

-• You compare your progress to people your age or in your field
+• You compare your life to people your age and wonder why you're not further ahead

 • You feel less confident after scrolling social media

-• You measure your worth based on where others are in life
+• You measure your value based on milestones other people have reached

-• You struggle to feel satisfied with your own progress
+• You rarely feel satisfied with your own progress, even when you're growing

 You might recognize only a few of these, or many of them.